Some photo hints

 There are innumerable books and magazines about photography, and we couldn't possibly compete with all of these.
 However we think it might be helpful to include a few guidelines on these pages - even though they are only the tip of the iceberg.
 They are based on some notes put together for some of his friends by our member Terry Lee.

 The Club does not operate as a formal course of study, but if you think that is what would help you, Kent Adult Education service runs a number of photography courses.
-Some of our members do take some courses to complement what they get from the Cub.
+Some of our members take courses to complement what they get from the Club.

-But if you just want a hints, you may find the following sections of our site helpful:
+But if you just want a few hints, you may find the following pointers helpful.

 Most modern cameras have an automatic exposure function, and sticking with this can produce perfectly satisfactory pictures when the subject and conditions are not out of the ordinary.
 But when things are not so average, or even if you just want to understand more about your photography, take a look at the exposure page.
 And see the simulator lower down this page.